ComunidadMaker3D/CM3D-PrusaMini/Extrusor/README.md

 The external appearance for the M8 and M10 version are under development but are fully functional by now.

+In order to assembly it you will need:

+    5 M3x40mm screws
+    1 M3x10mm screw
+    1 complete dual gear kit

+In case that the magnets had any kind of movement inside the holes you can use a little piece of paper in order to tight the magnets.

+We will appreciate your like in our post at [prusaprinters](https://www.prusaprinters.org/prints/118593-cm3d-extrusor-mini-fs)

 If you need some kind of support we a have a telegram group for that purpose

 Access to our [OnShape project](https://cad.onshape.com/documents/4021c1065087e51c0de7c435/w/93cd67aa85abcf00376051f8/e/0511483d5167ab0142a4283e)